 - The trip of a lifetime was about to begin and the three friends were heading to the country of..

 These are just a few fiction writing prompts for kids — from first graders to fifth graders — to help them get started.
 Of course, the possibilities are endless when it comes to fiction writing.
-The most important thing is to always keep encouraging your students to write.
+An important thing is to always keep encouraging your students to write.
 And, be sure to encourage your writers to include loads of descriptive details to bring their stories to life.